mushfiq-shanto/Salary-Analysis-of-Software-Engineers-in-Bangladesh/README.md

 Once processed, the data is visualized in **Tableau**.
 The dashboard offers a collection of visualizations that provide:
 - Comparison of median salary benchmarks.
-- Industry leaders in median salary, salary range, and company rating.
+- Industry leaders in median salary, salary range, and company ratings.
 - Understand correlations between company ratings and salaries.
-- Compare salaries across multiple companies in Bangladesh's IT sector.
+- Compare salaries across multiple companies in Bangladesh.

 ## Project Insights